 I spent several weeks prototyping the water filter and testing it out on the water sample.
 Using a small prototype, the percentage of contaminants did, in fact, decrease by about 17% when the filtered water was retested in the lab.
 Unquestionably, a larger one would significantly remove more contaminants.

-If someone were to ask me why I was so dedicated to making the filter, I would probably say it was because of the sense of compassion I felt when Dr. Vannessa sent me pictures of the malnourished people there.
-One image of a baby, whose skin and bones are all that are left, really left a mark on me.
-This really motivates me to want to take some sort of action there that might enhance their health, even if it's only a single small step.

 When I reached the island, I explained my findings and the effectiveness of the water filter to the residents of the doctorSHARE compound.
-Given the short amount of time I had there, I decided to conduct a demonstration on how to build a scaled-down model.
+Given the short time I had there, I demonstrated how to build a scaled-down model.
 The residents then approached me, took a look at the materials and asked questions on the purpose of each layer.

-At the end of the day, I distributed an instruction manual I had created and printed out in order for them to build the water filter.
-I also decided to teach a few boarding school seniors on Kei Island regarding my water filtration system, with the hope that they will create a Domino Effect around the island.
-I made a powerpoint presentation and walked them through an explanation of the necessity of the filter and a step-by-step tutorial for making one.
+At the end of the day, I distributed an instruction manual I had created and printed out for them to build the water filter.
+I also taught a few boarding school seniors on Kei Island regarding my water filtration system, with the hope that they would share it with others in a Domino Effect around the island.
+I made a PowerPoint presentation and walked them through an explanation of the necessity of the filter and a step-by-step tutorial for making one.
 I left the island with certainty that they were able to create the water filter themselves.

+If someone were to ask me why I was so dedicated to making the filter, I would probably say it was because of the sense of compassion I felt when Dr. Vanessa sent me pictures of the malnourished people on the island.
+One image of a baby, with only skin and bones on their body, really left a mark on me.
+This really motivated me to take some sort of action that might enhance their health, even if it's only a single small one.

-This experience made me appreciate how fortunate I am and that there are tons of opportunities out there for me to make an impact, starting from helping the people of Kei Island to enhance their health quality.
-In order to do so, I believe that having access to clean water is what they needed most.
-I highlighted how water is essential to life because it makes up 60% of the human body and how it may fend against diseases like diarrhea and hypertension.
+This experience made me appreciate how fortunate I am and that there are tons of communities in need of our helping hand.
+For the people of Kei Island, their main necessity is having access to clean water.
+I highlighted how water is essential to life because it makes up 60% of the human body and necessary to fight diseases like diarrhea and hypertension.
 Additionally, I spoke about how water security is drastically decreasing as it can’t keep up with the rising demand due to population growth, hence why they need to properly utilize their water.

 As they grew more conscious of the water they were using, they became motivated to start building their own water filter.
-When I left, the students were going to propose the water filter implementation idea at their school assembly, sharing the instruction manual throughout their neighborhood, and the doctorSHARE’s residents are currently building their own water filter.
+When I left, the students were going to propose the water filter implementation at their school assembly, sharing the instruction manual throughout their neighborhood, and the doctorSHARE residents are currently building their own water filter.

 My experience and the knowledge I acquired while creating the water filter have further fueled my desire to get more active in addressing issues related to water security and accessibility, whether it be by raising awareness online or by starting a non-profit organization aimed at facilitating the availability of clean water in rural areas.